unisoncomputing/unison-llm-support/instructions.md

 ### Using watch expressions effectively

 You can also use watch expressions to interactively explore and understand how functions behave.
-You should feel free to add watch expressions temporarily to the file, either to informally test something that you've written, or to see how an existing function behaves.
+You should feel free to add watch expressions temporarily to the file, to see how an existing function behaves.
 A watch expression is a line starting with `>`.
 It will be printed out along with any typechecking output.
 Here's an example:

 ```
 List.reverse = foldLeft (acc a -> a +: acc) []